ciscoheat/sveltekit-superforms/README.md

 Let me know if you find something that could or should be supported regarding this.

-# Default values
+# Default options

-When you start to configure the library to suit your stack, it's recommended to create an object with default values that you will refer to instead:
+When you start to configure the library to suit your stack, it's recommended to create an object with default options that you will refer to instead:

 ```ts
 import { superForm } from 'sveltekit-superforms/client';